jonangeles-sanchez/ml-projects/mandetect/README.md

 ## About the project

-In this project, we have implemented a system which is able to detect and count human from sequential frames from a specific angle of view of live feed from a random city web cam
+In this project, we have implemented a system which is able to detect and count human from sequential frames from a specific angle of view of live feed from a random city web cam.

+### Histogram of Oriented Gradient Descriptor

+HOG is a feature descriptor used in computer vision and image processing for the purpose of object detection.
+This is one of the most popular techniques for object detection, to our fortune, OpenCV has already been implemented in an efficient way to combine the HOG Descriptor algorithm with Support Vector Machine or SVM.

 ## Prerequisite

 To understand the project it requires to have basic knowledge of python programming and the OpenCV library.
 We will needed the following libraries:

     OpenCV: A strong library used for machine learning